 Communication regarding the substance of a pending application is prohibited between the grant applicant (or someone on the grant applicant's behalf) and the following individuals: an Oversight Committee member, a PIC member, a Review Panel member, or a Review Council member.
 Applicants should note that the CPRIT PIC comprises the CPRIT Chief Executive Officer, the Chief Scientific Officer, the Chief Prevention and Communications Officer, the Chief Product Development Officer, and the Commissioner of State Health Services.
-The prohibition on communication begins on the first day that grant applications for the particular grant mechanism are accepted by CPRIT and extends until the grant applicant receives notice regarding a final decision on the grant application.
+The prohibition on communication begins on the first day that grant applicant receives notice regarding a final decision on the grant application.
 The prohibition on communication does not apply to the time period when preapplications or letters of interest are accepted.
 Intentional, serious, or frequent violations of this rule may result in the disqualification of the grant application from further consideration for a grant award.